Hot Cross Buns

 Now is the perfect time for making these delicious hot cross buns made from wholemeal spelt, oats, muscatel, honey, cinnamon and vanilla.
 This is not the light fluff style of hot cross bun you may be used to in the supermarkets made from white flour and refined sugar.
 My version is full of fibre and the oats give it a wonderful chewy density that marries perfectly with the cinnamon and vanilla.
 I’ve used large muscatel raisins in this recipe, but they are also delicious with sun-dried figs, apple and walnuts or a combination of dried cherries and 85 % organic dark chocolate to give it that Easter touch.

-For those who are gluten free or paleo, you will just love my gluten free version below the spelt, made from almonds and scented with orange, vanilla, cinnamon and honey with a light sprinkle of sun-dried cranberry and organic dark chocolate.
+For those who are gluten and grain free you will just love my gluten free version below the spelt, made from almonds and scented with orange, vanilla, cinnamon and honey with a light sprinkle of sun-dried cranberry and organic dark chocolate.

 What’s good about them: